shawngraham/5706a-f24/schedule.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gN2x_KjJI1o?si=IegSYv86dwFWzXsn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-I love the Data Sitters Club.
+This week, we'll do interesting things with large volumes of text.
+But we'll spend a bit of time on _getting_ the text too, which involves OCR.
+Handy bit of code: Here's a Google Notebook I made that uses something called 'paddleOCR' to identify text in an image and then OCR it [link](https://colab.research.google.com/drive/1TYhLsOYW4nVfX5NP8Fi-O1QU0_ndj_ik).
+There are many other options for OCR'ing text.

+Now that we've got a whole bunch of text, what might we do?
+I love the Data Sitters Club - they're a group of scholars using a wide variety of DH approaches to understand an important book series from the '80s & '90s.
 Read about [their misadventures with topic modeling here](https://datasittersclub.github.io/site/dsc20.html).
 Let's also play with [Voyant](https://voyant-tools.org).

-Handy bit of code: Here's a Google Notebook I made that uses something called 'paddleOCR' to identify text in an image and then OCR it [link](https://colab.research.google.com/drive/1TYhLsOYW4nVfX5NP8Fi-O1QU0_ndj_ik).
-There are many other options for OCR'ing text.

 **To do**